vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 of North-east India .
 925n.
 Battle, ancient procedure for making Bhaisajya mantras 75.

 a king ready for 228-229; distribu.
-Bbāmati, com. on Saṅkara's Vedānta. tion of booty acquired in 212 ; per- sūtrabhāsya 781a. sons that were not to be attacked in Bhandarkar, Prof. D, R. 16, 20, 90, 209-210; rites to be performed by 92, 103, king before 212; victory in, doubt- Bhandarkar Oriental Research Insti
+Bbāmati, com. on Śhaṅkara's Vedānta. tion of booty acquired in 212 ; per- sūtrabhāsya 781a. sons that were not to be attacked in Bhandarkar, Prof. D, R. 16, 20, 90, 209-210; rites to be performed by 92, 103, king before 212; victory in, doubt- Bhandarkar Oriental Research Insti

 ful 225,